-1. Introduce the attractive box, in which the mirror has been placed.
+- 1. Introduce the attractive box, in which the mirror has been placed.

 Build up interest in this box as containing something very special.
-Inside is something unique-the only one of its kind in the world.
+Inside is something unique the only one of its kind in the world.
 Hence it is rare and valuable and needs to be handled with care.
-Invite some suggestions as to what the class think it might be.

-- 2. After a while, ask one child to come up and allow them to see inside the box at the unique thing that is there.
+Invite some suggestions as to what the children think it might be. - 2.
+After a while, ask one child to come up and allow them to see inside the box at the unique thing that is there.
 Be rather secretive about this and perhaps even melodramatic!
-Take that child into your confidence about what is there and ask them to keep quiet for a while about the fact that he or she has simply seen a reflection of him or herself-something that is truly special and unique. - 3.
+Take that child into your confidence about what is there and ask them to keep quiet for a while about the fact that he or she has simply seen a reflection of him or herself something that is truly special and unique. - 3.
 Once a number of children have been let in on the contents of the box, reveal it to everyone.
 God has made each one of us unique and precious human beings.
-There is no one quite like you!

-The Psalmist writes:

-I am fearfully and wonderfully made Psalm 139:14a (NIV).

-4. When we look into a mirror, we see an image of ourselves.
+There is no one quite like you! - The Psalmist writes: I am fearfully and wonderfully madePsalm 139:14. - 4.
+When we look into a mirror, we see an image of ourselves.
 I wonder what God sees, when God looks into a mirror?
 Invite some suggestions.

 According to the first chapter of the Bible, God sees something that looks a little bit like all of us put together!
-A massive reflection of all the people of the world-including all people who have existed, people today and all the people to come!
+A massive reflection of all the people of the world - including all people that have existed, people today and all the people to come!

-God made you and me in God's own image Genesis 1:27 (paraphrased).
+God made you and me in God's own image Genesis 1:27.

-- 5. The trouble is that this massive image has become rather blurred and hazy.
-Not only because it's so big, but also because each part of the reflection has been spoiled by the way lives have got messed up.
-Because of this, God has an image problem! - 6.
-But there is one clear, perfect reflection that God can see in the mirror.
+5. The trouble is that this massive image has become rather blurred and hazy.
+Not only because it's so big, but also because each part of the reflection has in some way been spoiled by the way each of us has messed up our lives and not lived up to God's original image.
+Because of brf.org.uk/resources us, God has an image problem!

+6. But there is one clear, perfect reflection that God can see in the mirror.
 I wonder if you might guess what it looks like?
 It is Jesus.

 God sees Jesus.

-(Jesus) is the image of the invisible God Colossians 1:15 (NIV).
+Jesus is the image of the invisible GodColossians 1:15.